Callisto Pasuwa

-Callisto Pasuwa is a Zimbabwean soccer coach who is currently the head coach of the Malawian football Team Big Bullets FC.
-He is also former coach of Dynamos Football Club.
+Callisto Pasuwa is a Zimbabwean soccer coach who is currently the coach of Malawi National Soccer Team.
+He is also former coach of Big Bullets FC and also former coach of Dynamos Football Club.
 Pasuwa led Dynamos to four consecutive league titles as coach from 2011 to 2014 writing his own piece of history.

 Background

 Callisto Pasuwa (referred to as Kallisto in certain sections of the media) was born on 20 June 1970 in Mutare.
 He attended Mutare Boys High where he finished in 1990.
 Pasuwa is married.

 Playing career

 Club

 Pasuwa is a former Dynamos player.
 He was part of the history making Dembare outfit that played in the African Champions league.
 He also won several league titles with the club.
 He also played alongside other Dembare legends such as Memory Mucherahowa, Stewart Murisa and Tauya Murehwa.
 During his playing days, Pasuwa was known for his midfield artistry and dribbling skills.
 He was also known for scoring goals occasionally.